seesmof/Word-Counter-App/README.md

 ## How to Use

 1. [Download](https://github.com/seesmof/word-counter-app/archive/refs/tags/v1.0.0.zip) the files to your computer
+   1. Make sure you have Python 3.10 or higher installed on your computer.
+If not, please download the latest version of Python from [here](https://www.python.org/downloads/)
+2. Unzip the downloaded archive
-2. Open the downloaded folder and double-click `Run.vbs` file
+3. Open app's folder and double-click `Run.vbs` file
-3. Enjoy!
+4. Enjoy!

 ## Tips and Useful Information